 Results were released over the summer of 2020 and presented during a final online conference in September 2020.
 The core outputs were the following three documents:

-The latter two were produced by Rupprecht Consult and can be downloaded further below.
+The latter two were produced by us and can be downloaded further below.

-Rupprecht Consult is not a formal member of the MAMBA consortium but supported the project as subcontractor with the development of two key outputs (see above).
+We are not a formal member of the MAMBA consortium but supported the project as subcontractor with the development of two key outputs (see above).
 Both documents are intended as hands-on guidance material for various kinds of practitioners who wish to ensure an inclusive mobility system in rural areas.
-The empirical basis of these results consists of case studies conducted by other MAMBA partners, of the results of MAMBA’s pilot activities and of the research results of the INCLUSION project, primarily the Rupprecht-led 50+ case studies on inclusive mobility solutions.
+The empirical basis of these results consists of case studies conducted by other MAMBA partners, of the results of MAMBA’s pilot activities and of the research results of the INCLUSION project, primarily the 50+ case studies on inclusive mobility solutions that we led.